Category: Business

 With healthcare costs becoming an increasing financial burden for households and society as a whole, diagnostic imaging has become the scapegoat to blame for these ever escalating costs.
 In response to political pressure, payers are actively looking for ways to reduce these soaring expenses.
 Insurers see medical imaging as one area where they can significantly reduce healthcare costs going forward.

-Different Types of Metrics
+Different Types of Radiology Quality Metrics

-The key to selecting appropriate metrics that will actually measure what needs to be measured is in choosing indicators that closely align with an organization’s mission.
+The key to selecting appropriate radiology quality metrics that will actually measure what needs to be measured is in choosing indicators that closely align with an organization’s mission.
 When specific metrics are chosen keeping an organization’s mission in mind, improved service delivery and performance is more likely to be achieved.

 • Process Metrics

-Metrics that measure and provide an overview of the state of an organization’s processes or operations are known as process metrics.
+Radiology quality metrics that measure and provide an overview of the state of an organization’s processes or operations are known as process metrics.
 Some examples include:

 • Report turnaround time